bvrvl/Smriti/README.md

 ---

 ## Roadmap & Future Vision
-Smriti being developed with an ambitious goal: to provide the deepest possible personal insight.
+Smriti is being developed with an ambitious goal: to provide the deepest possible personal insight.
 Here are some of the next-generation features being explored:

 - Uncovering Internal Contradictions: Automatically identify and highlight moments of cognitive dissonance or conflicting thoughts across your entire journal history.
 This could help illuminate areas for personal growth by showing where your thoughts or feelings have been at odds over time.